vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 💡 Quick Tips for your FAANG Interview
+## ðŸ’¡ Quick Tips for your FAANG Interview
 1. **Mention your work:** When discussing Auth, say: *"In my current role on the Authorization team, we handle this by..."* This builds instant credibility.
 2. **Be the first to find the bottleneck:** Don't wait for the interviewer to ask.
 Say: *"I realize that a single Redis node might fail here, so I would implement a Redis Cluster with replication."*
 3. **Draft Diagrams:** Even in a README, try to visualize the flow: